 Concurrently with the execution of the Credit Agreement on November 7, 2012, the Company issued to GE a warrant (the "GE Warrant"), which entitles GE to purchase up to an aggregate of five million shares of the Company's common stock at a price per share of \$0.01.
-The shares subject to the GE Warrant, as it was originally issued, were to become exercisable pursuant to the following schedule: (i) 500,000 shares were immediately exercisable (the "Commitment Fee Shares"), (ii) an additional 1,250,000 shares were to become exercisable at the time that the first Tranche A Loan is made under the Credit Agreement, (iii) an additional 1,250,000 shares were to become exercisable at the time that the first Tranche B Loan is made under the Credit Agreement, (iv) an additional 1,000,000 shares were to become exercisable at the time that Tranche B Loans in aggregate principal amount of at least \$15,000 have been made under the Credit Agreement; provided, however, that if no Loans were made as contemplated by (ii) through (v) above pursuant to the Credit Agreement, an additional 500,000 shares (the "Termination Shares") were to become exercisable.
-On December 29, 2014, the Company and GE amended the GE Warrant to provide that the shares subject to the GE Warrant become exercisable pursuant to the following schedule: (i) the Commitment Fee Shares continue to be fully exercisable, (ii) the Termination Shares become exercisable on December 31, 2014, (iii) an additional 1,250,000 shares become exercisable at the time that the first Tranche A Loan is made under the Credit Agreement, (iv) an additional 1,250,000 shares become exercisable at the time that Tranche A Loan is made under the Credit Agreement, (iv) an additional 7,50,000 shares become exercisable at the time that Tranche A Loan is naggregate principal amount of at least \$15,000 have been made under the Credit Agreement, and (vi) the remaining 750,000 shares become exercisable at the time that Tranche B Loans in aggregate principal amount of at least \$15,000 have been ma
+The shares subject to the GE Warrant, as it was originally issued, were to become exercisable pursuant to the following schedule: (i) 500,000 shares were immediately exercisable (the "Commitment Fee Shares"), (ii) an additional 1,250,000 shares were to become exercisable at the time that the first Tranche A Loan is made under the Credit Agreement, (iii) an additional 1,250,000 shares were to become exercisable at the time that the first Tranche B Loan is made under the Credit Agreement, (iv) an additional 1,000,000 shares were to become exercisable at the time that Tranche A Loans in aggregate principal amount of at least \$15,000 have been made under the Credit Agreement, and (v) the remaining 1,000,000 shares were to become exercisable at the time that Tranche B Loans in aggregate principal amount of at least \$15,000 have been made under the Credit Agreement; provided, however, that if no Loans were made as contemplated by (ii) through (v) above pursuant to the Credit Agreement, an additional 500,000 shares (the "Termination Shares") were to become exercisable.
+On December 29, 2014, the Company and GE amended the GE Warrant to provide that the shares subject to the GE Warrant become exercisable pursuant to the following schedule: (i) the Commitment Fee Shares continue to be fully exercisable, (ii) the Termination Shares became exercisable on December 31, 2014, (iii) an additional 1,250,000 shares become exercisable at the time that the first Tranche A Loan is made under the Credit Agreement, (iv) an additional 1,250,000 shares become exercisable at the time that the first Tranche B Loan is made under the Credit Agreement, (v) an additional 750,000 shares become exercisable at the time that Tranche A Loans in aggregate principal amount of at least \$15,000 have been made under the Credit Agreement, and (vi) the remaining 750,000 shares become exercisable at the time that Tranche B Loans in aggregate principal amount of at least \$15,000 have been made under the Credit Agreement.